- To train Fellows in advanced image interpretation of the musculoskeletal system

 Angel Gomez-Cintron, MD; Section Chief and Residency Program Director

-Austin Lindsey, MD – University of Oklahoma Health Sciences Center
+John Baxter Martin, MD – University of Texas Health Sciences Center at San Antonio

 Recent Publications and Presentations